-We propose three kinds of semantic attachments that can be part of operators: Condition-checker modules test whether some complex operator precondition is satisfied, effect-applicator modules compute changes to any number of state variables, and duration-calculator modules compute the duration of an action and thus allow cost-optimizing planning using true geometric costs.
-When speaking of the declarative part of these modules, i.e., their use as preconditions, effects, and durations of planning operators, we will speak of module conditions in the case of condition-checker modules, module effects in the case of duration-calculator modules.
+We propose two kinds of semantic attachments that can be part of operators: Condition checker modules test whether some complex operator precondition is satisfied.
+Effect applicator modules compute changes to any number of state variables.
+When speaking of the declarative part of these modules, i.e., their use as preconditions and effects of planning operators, we will speak of module conditions in the case of condition checker modules and module effects in the case of effect applicator modules.